-Invictus Africa Inititaive is a non-governmental organisation dedicated to promotion of human rights and gender equality through data-driven and evidence-based advocacy, legal and policy review, and capacity development.
+Invictus Africa Inititaive is a non-governmental organisation dedicated to promotion of human rights and gender equality through data-driven advocacy, digital technologies, and capacity development.

 a Statement of compliance

 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), the provisions of Financial Reporting Council Act and the requirements of the Companies and Allied Matters Act.
 Where the provisions of IFRS are in conflict with provisions of Financial Reporting Council Act and the requirements of the Companies and Allied Matters Act, IFRS supersedes.